-Although the 1,500-acre limit applies to each artificial entity, two or more artificial entities having 50% or more common ownership or control between them are aggregated in determining the limit.
+Although the 3,000-acre limit applies to each artificial entity, two or more artificial entities having 50% or more common ownership or control between them are aggregated in determining the limit.
 T.C.A. § 67-5-1003(3).
 Please review the following examples:

-Farm Properties, Inc. owns a 1,500-acre tract that is classified as agricultural.
+Farm Properties, Inc. owns a 3,000-acre tract that is classified as agricultural.
 John Smith, Jane Doe, and William Bonny each own a one-third interest in that entity.
-Horse Farms, Inc. owns a 1,500-acre tract that it wants to qualify as agricultural.
+Horse Farms, Inc. owns a 3,000-acre tract that it wants to qualify as agricultural.
 The owners of this entity are John Smith, Jane Doe, and James Davis-each has a one-third interest.
 The acres for the land owned by Farm Properties and Horse Farms would be aggregated because there is more than a 50% common ownership between them-John and Jane are the common owners with more than 50% ownership.
-Therefore, Horse Farms cannot qualify any of its 1,500 acres as agricultural.
+Therefore, Horse Farms cannot qualify any of its 3,000 acres as agricultural.

-Farm Properties, Inc. owns a 1,500-acre tract that is classified as agricultural.
+Farm Properties, Inc. owns a 3,000-acre tract that is classified as agricultural.
 John Smith, Jane Doe, and William Bonny each own a one-third interest in that entity.
-Horse Farms, Inc. owns a 1,500-acre tract that it wants to qualify as agricultural.
+Horse Farms, Inc. owns a 3,000-acre tract that it wants to qualify as agricultural.
 The owners of this entity are John Smith, Archibald Leach, and James Davis-each has a one-third interest.
 The acres for Farm Properties and Horse Farms would not be aggregated because there is not more than a 50% common ownership between them.
 John Smith is the only common owner.
 And he only has a one-third interest in each company.
-Therefore, the acreage for the artificial entities and the individuals would be attributed as follows: Farm Properties has 1,500 acres; Horse Farms has 1,500 acres; John has 1,000 acres; Jane has 500 acres; William has 500 acres; Archibald has 500 acres; and James has 500 acres.
+Therefore, the acreage for the artificial entities and the individuals would be attributed as follows: Farm Properties has 3,000 acres; Horse Farms has 3,000 acres; John has 2,000 acres; Jane has 1,000 acres; William has 1,000 acres; Archibald has 1,000 acres, and James has 1,000 acres.

 § 41.
-Land owned by a person who is at the 1,500-acre limit
+Land owned by a person who is at the 3,000-acre limit

-Once an owner qualifies 1,500 acres for preferential treatment, that owner cannot qualify any additional acreage for preferential treatment.
+Once an owner qualifies 3,000 acres for preferential treatment, that owner cannot qualify any additional acreage for preferential treatment.
 T.C.A. § 67-5-1003(3).
 For example:

-John Smith and Jane Doe each own 1,000 acres that qualify as agricultural land.
-William Bonny owns 1,500 acres that qualify as agricultural land.
-Currently, John and Jane have 1,000 acres each and William has 1,500 acres.
-John, Jane, and William then acquire a 1,500-acre tract that they desire to qualify as agricultural land.
-Because William reached his 1,500-acre limit for preferential treatment, only 1,000 acres will qualify for greenbelt.
-In other words, William's portion of the property (i.e., the 500 acres that is attributed to him) is ineligible because he is at the 1,500-acre limit.
+each John Smith and Jane Doe own 2,000 acres that qualify as agricultural land.
+William Bonny owns 3,000 acres that qualify as agricultural land.
+Currently, John and Jane have 2,000 acres each and William has 3,000 acres.
+John, Jane, and William then 3,000-acre acquire a tract thev qualify desire to agricultural land.
+Because William as limit for preferential treatment, reached his 3,000-acre for greenbelt.
+2,000 acres will qualify In other words, William's portion of the property (i.e., the 1,000 acres that is attributed to him) is ineligible because he is at the 3,000-acre limit.

 § 42.
-A husband and wife owning property as tenancy by the entirety are limited to 1,500 acres
+A husband and wife owning property as tenants by the entirety are limited to 3,000 acres

-A husband and wife owning property as tenancy by the entirety are limited to a maximum of 1,500 acres because they own the property in its entirety.
+A husband and wife owning property as tenancy by the entirety are limited to a maximum of 3,000 acres because they own the property in its entirety.
 This means that the husband and wife have the right of survivorship and are both deemed to have a 100% ownership interest rather than separate interests in the property.
 "Neither [the husband or the wife] can separately, or without the assent of the other, dispose of or convey away any part."
 Tindell v.
 Tindell, 37 S.W.
 1105, 1106 (Tenn.
 Ct.
 App.
 1896). ["Tindell"].
-In fact, upon the death of either the husband or wife,
+In fact, upon the death of either the husband or wife: